MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/implement-parallel-execution.md

 | **4 ​**            | 4 ​                         | 6 seconds ​                  |
 | **4 ​**            | 6 ​                         | 6 seconds ​                  |

-Concurrency control for `Apply to each` actions only take effect on the highest level in the cloud flow.
+Concurrency controls for `Apply to each` actions only take effect on the highest level in the cloud flow.
 When nesting `Apply to each` actions, the inner actions always execute serially.